>> Register Now For Louder Than A Bomb Florida! <<

 To see the full impact of what this groundbreaking program had on South Florida in just its first year, please click here.

 This powerful, youth initiative aims to:

-- Utilize the poetry slam as a community organizing tool, unifying our wonderfully diverse, extremely spread out South Florida population – LTAB bridges gaps between community borders and introduces teens who would not otherwise meet.
-The festival will also bring students, educators, business leaders and others from the tri-county area and beyondtogether into a variety of unique cultural, civic and educational spaces across Broward County.
+- Utilize the poetry slam as a community organizing tool, unifying our wonderfully diverse, extremely spread out South Florida population – LTABFLA bridges gaps between community borders and introduces teens who would not otherwise meet.
+The festival will also bring students, educators, business leaders and others from the tri-county area and beyond together into a variety of unique cultural, civic and educational spaces across Broward County and beyond.

-- Make the student the center of their educational experience – LTAB inverts the traditional educational paradigm by asking students what THEY think, see and experience in their worlds, often re-engaging students at schools, while still meeting common core standards.
+- Make the student the center of their educational experience – LTABFLA inverts the traditional educational paradigm by asking students what THEY think, see and experience in their worlds, often re-engaging students at schools, while still meeting educational standards.

 - Empower young people with tools necessary for success – LTABFLA provides students with a platform for their voices to be heard.
 These students realize the strength they possess and are validated through the stories they tell and experiences they share.